 Webinar: Implementing alignment with the Paris Agreement for development finance

-In this webinar, CPI analysts will identify the changes the Paris Agreement implies for development finance institutions at various levels of their operations – and how they may implement these changes through a targeted set of activities.
+In this webinar, CPI and I4CE identify the changes the Paris Agreement implies for development finance institutions at various levels of their operations – and how they may implement these changes through a targeted set of activities.

 - An internal working definition of alignment that can serve as a common basis for implementation throughout the organization, utilizing the three dimensions of alignment developed by I4CE.

 - For publicly mandated development finance institutions, the ability to implement alignment will be greatly facilitated – or constrained – by their country context, both through enabling environments as well as the influence of governments on IDFC members through their Boards.